Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 The FTC SDK does a good job of providing an API (application programming interface) for accomplishing this, but this comes with some challenges for users.
 Namely, low-level control of individual motors, servos, and sensors does not always neatly translate into making robots perform high-level actions (like moving entire mechanisms).

-Thus, there's room in the FTC ecosystem for what are called 'facade-pattern APIs', which interact with the FTC SDK's API at a low-level, but provide users with massively simplified interfaces to control their robots' high-level actions in an intuitive manner.
+Thus, there's room in the FTC ecosystem for what are called 'facade-pattern APIs', which interact with the FTC SDK's API at a low-level but provide users with massively simplified interfaces to control their robots' high-level actions in an intuitive manner.

 This is what easy-ftc seeks to provide.

 ### Mechanisms
 An obvious way to provide higher-level control of your robot is to think in terms of mechanisms, rather than motors or servos.
-For instance, many teams have four drive motors which, intuitively, just combine to form a single mechanism- the drivetrain.
-In this example, rather than focusing on ways to reduce the repetition of setting up and controlling four closely-related but distinct pieces of hardware, teams could opt to leverage easy-ftc's suitable mechanism named Drive, which can allow them to implement their drivetrain in as little as three lines of code.
+For instance, many teams have four drive motors, which, intuitively, just combine to form a single mechanism - the drivetrain.
+In this example, rather than focusing on ways to reduce the repetition of setting up and controlling four closely related but distinct pieces of hardware, teams could opt to leverage easy-ftc's suitable mechanism named Drive, which can allow them to implement their drivetrain in as little as three lines of code.

 ### Standardized API
-Another, less obvious, tactic for creating simple, high-level interfaces, is to standardize the API as much as possible.
+Another, less obvious tactic for creating simple, high-level interfaces, is to standardize the API as much as possible.
 As a counter-example, motors in the FTC SDK are often controlled via the function 'setPower()', whereas servos are most often controlled via 'setPosition()'.
 In isolation, this isn't a big deal, but as more advanced features and approaches are implemented, these subtleties can propagate through your codebase to such an extent that forgetting a single function name may cause hours of head-scratching.

 This brings us to easy-ftc's API